-In the early 1980s, Bennett Price and his wife, Davy, were among a small group who pioneered the Colorado wine industry.
+In the early 1980s, Bennett Price and his wife, Davy, were among a small group that pioneered the Colorado wine industry.
 A geologist by education and profession, Bennett had a long history of making his own wines.

 "Bennett grew up on a farm and made homemade wine as a teenager," Davy recalls.
 "He got in a little trouble for that, but it foretold what was to come."

-Davy says grapes were first grown in the Colorado area at the turn of the 20th century, when European immigrants brought them in.
+Davy says grapes were first grown in the Colorado area at the turn of the 20th century when European immigrants brought them in.
 The Prices were shareholders in Colorado Mountain Vineyard in the early 1980s and purchased their own land after the Four Corners Agricultural Research Project identified the region as a ripe one for vineyard production.

 Several years later, they moved to Palisade, where they started their own plantings and began experimenting with various varietals.

 "In an effort to learn more about trellising, we made a couple of trips to California and brought back lots of ideas," Davy recalls.
 Soon they were providing hardware and expertise to other Colorado vineyards.
 Bennett also worked with other owners to identify the best locations for specific varietals and was contracted to start new vineyards as well.

 After years of hard work, DeBeque Canyon Winery was licensed and bonded in 1997 and soon started gathering awards at wine competitions for their full-flavored red and white varietals.
 Davy cites the Claret as their flagship wine.

 "It's a Bordeaux-style blend of Cabernet Sauvignon, Cabernet Franc, Merlot, Malbec and Petite Verdot.
 It ages well; Bennett leaves it in the barrel for quite a while.
 It's a complex wine."